 Tempisque-Bebedero Basin (Costa Rica)

 The river flows reflect the seasonal climate.
-Mean flows from 1973 to 2003 at Guardia, Tempisque River and Tenorio, Bebedero River gauging stations (see spatial reference in Figure 1) were 24.6 and 9.3m3/s, respectively.
+Mean flows from 1973 to 2003 at Guardia, Tempisque River and Tenorio, Bebedero River gauging stations (see discharge graph below) were 24.6 and 9.3m3/s, respectively.
 However, the lowest dry season flows measured (late April) were as low as 2.6 and 2m3/s, respectively.
 The mean water yield of 5.3 l/s per km2 at Guardia are among the lowest in the country.
 Such a marked seasonality with relatively low water yields has historically been a challenge for water resources management in the northwestern region of Costa Rica.
 The overall mean annual water balance for the catchment system is: precipitation of around 1800mm/year, MODIS satellite-derived actual evapotranspiration equals around 1100mm/year and the resulting runoff is 700mm/year.